ArdanaCLM/ardana-dev-tools/README.md

     http_proxy=http://proxy.example.com:8080
     https_proxy=http://proxy.example.com:8080
     no_proxy=localhost,devhost.example.com

-#### Remote/Slow connection suggestions

-If you are working remotely using a VPN connection, or in an office with a poor/unreliable connection to the specified ARDANA_SITE servers then you can increase the chances of successful building the sources by increasing the following timeouts via setting the relevant environment variables:

-1. ARDANA_VENV_PIP_TIMEOUT - default 60
-2. ARDANA_VENV_EXT_DL_TIMEOUT - default 60

 ### Installing SUSE ROOT CA
 Ensure that you have the SUSE ROOT CA installed as detailed at